 The experience offered by the two parks is broadly similar; to determine where a visitor can go is either the cost or availability of the gorilla permit.
 Tourists are required to purchase gorilla permits to enable them to track the mountain gorillas.

 Gorilla permits in Uganda are relatively affordable as compared to her counterpart Rwanda.
-In Uganda, a permit costs $600 (will be $700 from 1st July 2020) and in Rwanda, it costs $1500.
+In Uganda, a permit used to costs $700 and in Rwanda, it costs $1500.
 Budget tourists are able to track gorillas in Uganda and save (between $800 and $900) for other expenses.

 The only advantage clients enjoy in Rwanda as additional experience is the entertainment from the local performances as the tourists enjoy their cup of tea whereas in Uganda an additional cost may be required for the tourist to pay for the same service and it is mostly done in the evening.
 You need to book in advance because the demand is high throughout the year!